HarshKJ2003/Grocery-Similar-Items-Analysis/README.md

 ✅ **Optimized Performance** – Utilizes efficient algorithms to handle large datasets.

 This project provides valuable insights into **customer behavior** and helps businesses optimize their inventory and marketing strategies. 🚀

+## **Note on Dataset**
+📝 *The dataset used in this project is AI-generated, meaning that the data patterns may not fully reflect real-world grocery transactions.
+As a result, the recommendations and insights produced by the model might not always align with actual purchasing behaviors.*